sudheerj/javascript-interview-questions/README.md

 281. ### How do you get property descriptors of an object

-     You can use `Object.getOwnPropertyDescriptors()` method which returns all own property descriptors of a given object.
+     You can use the `Object.getOwnPropertyDescriptors()` method which returns all own property descriptors of a given object.
 The example usage of this method is below,

      ```javascript
       const newObject = {